 After two years, the average Founder Institute semester with 10 companies has results resembling the following:

-The very first semester of the Founder Institute, which is now nearly three years old, has a post money valuation determined by private company investors in excess of $300,000,000.
-Since investor valuations are normally much smaller than acquisition values, the oldest Founder Institute semester may be worth in excess of a billion dollars today.
+The very first cohort of the Founder Institute had a post-money valuation determined by private company investors in excess of $300,000,000 three years after graduation.
+Since investor valuations are normally much smaller than acquisition values, the oldest Founder Institute cohort may be worth in excess of a billion dollars today.
 Many checks have already been mailed from that cohort, and we expect many more as well!

-More questions about the Founder Institute Shared Liquidity Pool?
-See our Liquidity Pool FAQ.
+More questions about the Founder Institute's Equity Collective?
+See our Equity Collective FAQ.